 The workshop can be presented in 2, 3, or 4 hours and can be repeated twice in one day.
 In all the workshops, the steps are the same, however:

-- In the two-hour workshop, participants don’t use the steps to apply to a manuscript from the audience
+- In the two-hour workshop, participants apply the steps to writing samples that Tara brings

-- In the three-hour workshop, all participants apply the steps to one person’s manuscript
+- In the three-hour workshop, all participants apply the steps to one participant’s manuscript

-- In the four-hour workshop, all participants apply the steps to one person’s manuscript and then participants work (in groups of three) to apply the steps to a manuscript that each person brings.
+- In the four-hour workshop, all participants apply the steps to one participant’s manuscript and then participants work in small groups to apply the steps to a manuscript that each person brings.